HomeBlogBilateral vs. Unilateral Occupational Hearing Loss: Clinical Patterns and Employer Implications

 Sudden unilateral lossSSNHL (vascular, viral, autoimmune)Emergency referral — 2–4 week treatment window

-Low-frequency unilateral loss with vertigoMeniere’s diseaseENT referral for endolymphatic hydrops evaluation
+Low-frequency unilateral loss with vertigoMeniere’s diseaseENT referral

 Bilateral flat loss (all frequencies equally)Systemic disease, ototoxic medication, presbycusisMedical review of medications and systemic conditions